qsymmachus/dnd/2021-04 Carnivale Sewers/2021-04 Carnivale Sewers.md

 Boss Quarters
 -------------

-This room is much nicer than any you've seen so far – attractive tapestries hand from the walls, it's well lit by a floating lantern in the corner, and it smells of incense.
-An imposing desk and large chair upholstered in red leather sit in the center of the room..
+This room is much nicer than any you've seen so far – attractive tapestries hang from the walls, it's well lit by a floating lantern in the corner, and it smells like incense.
+An imposing desk and large chair upholstered in red leather sit in the center of the room.
 There's a step ladder in front of the chair.

 The desk has no papers on it, only a tightly fitted wooden box that contains six large, expertly rolled Cindar cigars.